Business News Summary —

 Next 24–72 Hours

-• Monitor oil price trends following geopolitical developments.
+• Monitor oil price fluctuations and geopolitical developments regarding the US-Iran situation.

 Next 1–4 Weeks